yuvrajsinh5252/TODO-app/README.md

 ## Installation

 1. Clone the repository:

     ```git clone
        https://github.com/yuvrajsinh5252/TODO-app
     ```

 2. Open the project in your preferred Java IDE (e.g., IntelliJ IDEA, Eclipse).
 3. This Project requires no build tools, only you need to add the required dependencies to your project
+4. change the database URL in the `DatabaseConnection.java` file to your local database URL.
+5. change the require path in the .vscode file to your local path.
 4. Build and run the application.

 ## Future Improvements

 - Edit the task by double clicking it.
 - Filtering the task